tsanpitak/UCB_FinTech/Projects/01-Case Study/01_CaseStudy_TS.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Stash was founded to bring investing to the average Americans.
+Brandon Krieg and Ed Robinson determined that for them to make investing more accessible they would need to remove as many barriers to investment as possible.
+They decided to create a platform that would provides financial education, advices, guidance and simplicity to consumers with $5 account minimum.
+Hence, Stash was born.

+Stash is aim directly to the average Americans, with little to no savings, little understanding of the financial market, but want to start saving and investing.
+Stash would provides simplify introduction to investing, and stock selection to educate its customer and help ease the customer to be more comfortable with investing.
+As such, Stash is hope to help customers build good saving and investing habits for their own future.

+The Stash platform is very similar to other micro-investing platforms.
+The most unique point of Stash is its education and advising services.

 ---
 ## Landscape: